 A stand-by mode where there is one operation and no operation is active on the stand-by server, as shown in Figure 2.3 HA cluster topology, is referred to as uni-directional stand-by.
-A stand-by mode where there are two or more operations with each node of the cluster serving as both active and stand-by servers is referred to as multi-directional stand-by.

-Fig. 2.3: HA cluster topology
+Fig. 2.3: HA cluster topology (Uni-directional standby)